Gizra/Gizra-Way-Book/approach_mission.md

 Now use the questions the other way around:

-Question 1: Can one `article` be written in more than one `topic`?
+Question 1 Can one `article` be written in more than one `topic`?
 Yes, that is the requirement

-Question 2: We don't need to ask the Million Question since the answer to the first Question is 'no'.

-Now we know that the Article refers to the topic.
+Question 2 (the Million Question); This is where the reality should help us dictate the answer.
+While in theory an article could reference a million topics, we know that won't be the case.
+A typical article/ blog post is probably under a single or a few of topics.
+So it should be safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, we can safely sat that the `article` will refer the `topic`.
 Here it is represented by the arrows:
 ![](5a.jpg)